 Baby Boy Photo Ideas

-There are some cute photo shoot idea for baby boys at Parents.com.
+There are some cute photoshoot ideas for baby boys at Parents.com.
 They have some great ideas for baby Christmas photo outfits as well.
-Some of their suggestions are as follows:
+Some of their suggestions include:

 - Dress them in soft, button-down shirts that look cute untucked.
 You’ll have a hard time keeping them tucked in, for sure.